grumdrig/slog/vm.md

 	x = MEMORY[SP++]

-"Pushing" a value on the stack refers to growing the stack by placing the valueat its top.
+"Pushing" a value on the stack refers to growing the stack by placing the value at its top.
 So in pseudocode, to push `x`:

 	MEMORY[--SP] = x